Santa Cruz Mountains Art Center Volunteer

 Managing Profile

 Volunteers can display their contact information for others to reach out to them.
-They can keep track of their event sign-ups and adjust their participation details as needed.
+They can also keep track of the events they signed up for.

 Next Steps

-If I had the opportunity to continue working on SCMAC Volunteer, here are several ideas I would implement:
+If I had the opportunity to continue working on Santa Cruz Mountains Art Center Volunteer, here are several ideas I would implement:

 1. Web Version Development:

-I would make a web version of SCMAC Volunteer to enable cross-platform functionality and improve accessibility.
+I would make a web version of the app to enable cross-platform functionality and improve accessibility.
 Certain features of the mobile app would be more convenient to use on a desktop or laptop.
 For example, the event creation feature offers numerous customization options that might be easier to edit and fine-tune on a larger user interface.
-Additionally, volunteers without smartphones can sign up for events using their laptops or desktops, which would help increase the number of event attendees.
+Additionally, volunteers without smartphones can sign up for events using their laptops or desktops, which could potentially help increase the number of event attendees.

 2. Implementation of Stretch Features:

-In the final version of the application delivered to SCMAC, I successfully designed all the required features for the minimum viable product.
-However, the statement of work also included several stretch features that I did not have the opportunity to implement.
+Although I implemented every required feature for the minimum viable product, the statement of work included several stretch features that I did not have the opportunity to implement.
 I would be interested in developing these enhancements to further expand the app's capabilities.
 Some of these stretch features include documenting free studio time in exchange for volunteer hours and providing surveys for volunteers to record their experiences, which will support the organization’s CORE grant application.

 Results